Squirrels will frequently make nests in attics, destroy gardens or other landscaping. Unfortunately, they also love to chew on electrical wires.

 If you’re having trouble with squirrels chewing on Power wires or Telephone lines, then you may want to look into putting the wires into a conduit.

-A conduit is basically a hard outer tube protecting the wire inside from the external environment.
+A conduit is a hard outer tube protecting the wire inside from the external environment.

 Be aware that running electrical wires, especially the main power line feeding your home, may require a licensed electrician.